-A. Landscape and golf course Permittees must comply with the water conservation plan requirements in section 2.3.1 of the Basis of Review for Water Use Permit Applications Within the South Florida Water Management District.

-- B. Landscape and golf course irrigation is prohibited between the hours of 10:00 A.M. and 4:00 P.M., except as follows: - a) Irrigation using a micro-irrigation system is allowed anytime. - b) Users whose average annual allocation is made up of 75% or greater volume of reclaimed water for irrigation may irrigate at anytime. - c) Irrigation of, or in preparation for, planting, new golf courses and recreational areas is allowed at any time of day for one 30-day period provided irrigation is limited to the amount necessary for sod or plant establishment.
+- A. Landscape and golf course Permittees must comply with the water conservation plan requirements in section 2.3.1 of the Basis of Review for Water Use Permit Applications Within the South Florida Water Management District. - B. Golf course irrigation is prohibited between the hours of 10:00 A.M. and 4:00 P.M., except as follows: - a) Irrigation using a micro-irrigation system is allowed anytime. - b) Users whose average annual allocation is made up of 75% or greater volume of reclaimed water for irrigation may irrigate at anytime. - c) Irrigation of, or in preparation for, planting, new golf courses and recreational areas is allowed at any time of day for one 30-day period provided irrigation is limited to the amount necessary for sod or plant establishment.
 Irrigation of newly seeded or sprigged golf course areas is allowed any time of day for one 60-day period. - d) Watering in of chemicals, including insecticides, pesticides, fertilizers, fungicides, and herbicides, when required by law, recommended by the manufacturer or constituting best management practices, is allowed anytime within 24 hours of application. - e) Irrigation systems may be operated anytime for maintenance and repair purposes. - C. The allocation in this permit is for irrigation only, not the artificial maintenance of lake levels.
 The use of surface water lakes is for water quality treatment only.
-Therefore, the ratio of the number of gallons per day withdrawn from the groundwater wells to the number of gallons per day withdrawn from the surface water pumps shall not exceed 1:1 on a monthly basis. - D. The permittee shall complete a "Report of Planting and Harvest of Seasonal Crops" form and submit it with the appropriate "Quarterly Report of Withdrawals From Wells and Surface Water Pumps" form. - E. For uses with an annual allocation greater than 10 MGD and a permit duration of 20 years, every five years from the date of permit issuance the permittee shall submit a water use compliance report for review and approval by District Staff, which addresses the following: - The results of an on-site irrigation efficiency evaluation that estimates the efficient use of water on the project site, based on the method of irrigation that was permitted.
-Based on the evaluation, the permittee shall identify and implement specific actions to achieve the efficient use of water for the duration of the permit.
-In the event that based on the onsite irrigation efficiency evaluation an additional water allocation may be necessary, the permittee shall apply for a modification of the permit if the permittee intends to utilize an additional allocation, or modify its operation to comply with the existing conditions of the permit.
+Therefore, the ratio of the number of gallons per day withdrawn from the groundwater wells to the number of gallons per day withdrawn from the surface water pumps shall not exceed 1:1 on a monthly basis. - D. The permittee shall complete Form No. 0188-QCROP, Report of Planting and Harvest of Seasonal Crops, incorporated by reference in subsection 40E-2.091(6), F.A.C. and submit it with the appropriate "Quarterly Report of Withdrawals From Wells and Surface Water Pumps" (Form No. 0188-QMQF), incorporated by reference in subsection 40E-2.091(3), F.A.C. - E. For uses with an annual allocation greater than 10 MGD and a permit duration of 20 years, every ten years from the date of permit issuance the permittee shall submit a water use compliance report for review and approval by District Staff to SFWMD at www.sfwmd.gov/ePermitting, or the Regulatory Support Bureau, MSC 9611, P.O.
+Box 24680, West Palm Beach, FL 33416-4680, which addresses the following: